christiangemesi/bachelorarbeit/README.md

 >     2. `./thekre_script_run_once.sh` (to run the file)

 > 7. Setup automatic updates <br>
 >    For the application to always have the lates version running, we need to setup a cronjob.
-The cronjob will run the rebuild_docker_container.sh script every 5 minutes.
+The cronjob will run the rebuild_docker_container.sh script every day at 00:00.
 Execute the following command to set it up: <br>
 >    1.  ```crontab -e``` (to open the file) <br>
 >    2. click `i` to enter the insert mode and add the following line to the file: <br>
->        ```*/5 * * * * cd /home/matrix/thekre_webportal && sh rebuild_docker_container.sh >> /home/matrix/thekre_webportal/rebuild.log```  (this will also log any errors into rebuild.log) <br>
+>        ```0 0 * * * cd /home/matrix/thekre_webportal && sh rebuild_docker_container.sh >> /home/matrix/thekre_webportal/rebuild.log```  (this will also log any errors into rebuild.log) <br>
 >    3. click `esc` to exit insert mode and type `:wq` to save the file <br>
 >
->   This will run the rebuild_docker_container.sh script every 5 minutes.
+>   This will run the rebuild_docker_container.sh script every day at 00:00.
 The script looks for changes in git, pulls them, rebuilds and reruns the containers and removes the previous images so that we dont run out of space. <br>

 > 8. Open the application in your browser <br>
 >    liveserver: https://www.fhnw.ch/de/die-fhnw/bibliotheken/bibliothek-brugg-windisch/themenkisten/user <br>